 For many slaves, e.g. an SRAM interface with fixed wait states, this information is available inside the slave.
-In the SimpCon interface, this information is communicated to the master through the two bit ready counter (rdy\cnt). rdy\cnt signals the number of cycles until the read data will be available or the write transaction will be finished.
-A value of 0 is equivalent to an ack signal and 1, 2, and 3 are equivalent to a wait request with the distinction that the master knows how long the wait request will last.
+In the SimpCon interface this information is communicated to the master through the two bit ready counter (rdy_cnt). rdy_cnt signals the number of cycles till the read data will be available or the write transaction will be finished.
+Value 0 is equivalent to an ack signal and 1, 2, and 3 are equivalent to a wait request with the distinction that the master knows how long the wait request will last. rdy_cnt has a width of two bits to avoid too many signals at the interconnect.
+Therefore, the maximum value of 3 has the special meaning that the transaction will finish in 3 or more cycles.
+As a result the master can only use the values 0, 1, and 2 to release actions in its pipeline.
+If necessary an extension for a longer pipeline is straightforward with a larger rdy_cnt^3 .